d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec-pretraining.md

 ### Embedding Layer

+As described in :numref:`sec_seq2seq`,
-The layer in which the obtained word is embedded is called the embedding layer, which can be obtained by creating an `nn.Embedding` instance in Gluon.
+The layer in which the obtained word is embedded is called the embedding layer, which can be obtained by creating an `nn.Embedding` instance in high-level APIs.
 The weight of the embedding layer is a matrix whose number of rows is the dictionary size (`input_dim`) and whose number of columns is the dimension of each word vector (`output_dim`).
 We set the dictionary size to $20$ and the word vector dimension to $4$.

 ```{.python .input  n=15}
 embed = nn.Embedding(input_dim=20, output_dim=4)